-The MComm.
-Design (Masters in Communication Design) programme was launched to further intensify research and scholarship into design pedagogy, professional practice and contemporary communication culture.
-After 5 years in operations, situation on the ground calls for a review to give more impetus to its RESEARCH AND SCHOLARSHIP INTO DESIGN PEDAGOGY.
-With the University also reviewing its policy of MA and MPhil programmes, there was also the need to restructure the programme to reflect on the current university’s policy.
-The department is currently running a three-semester MComm Design and a four-semester, MPhil Design programmes.
+The MPhil.
+Communication Design (Master of Philosophy in Communication Design) programme was launched in 2013 to further intensify research and scholarship into design pedagogy, professional practice and contemporary communication culture.
+It focuses on research and scholarship in Visual Communication Design.
+The department is currently running and a four-semester, MPhil Design programme.
 Design is the forefront of world’s solution and therefore, an effective design programme will not only require ingenuity of educators and their products, but will act as a catalyst for both primary and secondary industrialization.

 Goals and Objectives